THE NECESSARY ORIENTATION

 This is not to say the mopping-up procedures are always easy.
 Sometimes it seems our soul is being torn out of us.
 But the victory already is assured because we are crucified with Jesus.

-Counting ourselves dead with Christ and raised with Christ does not mean we no longer have a desire to sin.
-Neither does it mean it does not matter if we sin.
+Regarding ourselves as dead with Christ and raised with Christ does not mean we no longer have a desire to sin.
+Neither does it mean it does not matter whether we sin.
 Counting ourselves dead with Christ is our orientation to the experiences through which the Holy Spirit continually is leading us.
 We know now how to regard worldliness, lust, and self-will.
 We have already given the victory to Jesus.
 Now it is a case of praying without ceasing as we keep dumping out the garbage of our old nature.
 We owe the old nature nothing that we should fulfill its desires!
 It already is dead because of sin and it will never be saved, never be brought back to life, never inherit the Kingdom of God.

 As Jesus said on the cross, “It is finished!”